City Demographics and Health Statistics

 3-4-50 Detailed Briefs

 Injury collisions are those involving a motor vehicle operated on a public road, where at least one person is injured or killed.
-These dashboards show the rates of several injury indicators related to motor vehicle collisions in San Diego County for 2020.
+This dashboard shows the rates of several injury indicators related to motor vehicle collisions in San Diego County for 2020.
 Where available, counts and rates are provided by sex, age group, and geography.
+Geographical areas included are San Diego County, 18 municipalities (cities) and the unincorporated area.

 Motor Vehicle Collision Injury Indicators for Cities & Unincorporated Area